 Courses in Psychology (18) (Courses are not counted towards the student’s major and must include at least six (6) hours of 300/400 coursework.)

-NOTE: PY210 cannot be counted for Psychology credit in the degree programs of Psychology majors or minors without the written permission of the chair of the Division of Social Sciences.
+NOTE: PY210 cannot be counted for Psychology credit in the degree programs of Psychology majors or minors, including Interdisciplinary Studies concentrations, without the written permission of the chair of the Division of Social Sciences.

 PY101 General Psychology.
 3 hours.
 A survey of many factors that influence behavior and the techniques that psychologists use to study these factors.
 Major topics include heredity and physiology; development; learning and thinking; motivation and emotion; personality; and psychological adjustment, disorders, and treatment.

 PY190 Special Topics.
 1-5 hours.
 Introductory course on a topic not included in the regular curriculum.
 Prerequisite: Instructor's permission.

 PY204 Experimental Psychology.
 3 hours.
 An introduction to the basic process of conducting psychological research.
 Special attention will be focused on experimental methodology, the analysis and interpretation of data, and scientific report-writing.
 A practical goal for the course is to provide students with the analytic and conceptual skills necessary to read and critically evaluate professional journal articles.
 Prerequisite: PY101.

 PY210 Educational Psychology.
 3 hours.
 Introduction of general psychological theories to the prospective elementary and secondary teacher.
 There is a brief introduction to developmental stages, learning theories, individual differences and motivation, with application to the classroom in teaching methods, content presentation, and evaluation procedures.
 (PY210 cannot be counted for Psychology credit in the degree programs of Psychology majors or minors without the written permission of the chair of the Division of Social Sciences.)